How to Learn Modern Standard Arabic — A Complete Guide for Beginners

 Modern Standard Arabic (MSA) is the formal, standardised version of the Arabic language used across the Arab world today.
 It is the language of news broadcasts, official documents, academic writing, literature, and formal speeches.
 While everyday conversation in Arab countries uses regional dialects, MSA serves as the common written and formal spoken language that all Arabic speakers understand.

-Looking to study with expert teachers?
-Explore our Arabic classes for beginners at Rahman School.
+Looking to get started?
+Explore our Arabic classes for beginners with expert Egyptian tutors at Rahman School.

 It evolved from Classical Arabic — the language of the Quran — and retains much of the same grammar and vocabulary.
 Learning MSA gives you access to communication across all 22 Arab countries, unlike learning a single dialect which is only understood regionally.